Szymon-Budziak/Functional_programming_course_AGH/README.md

-# Functional programming exercises solutions
+# Functional programming course at AGH UST
-This is the repository with solutions from Functional programming (Programowanie funkcyjne) exercises at AGH.
-Here I will share all of the codes written by me.
-All codes are written in English but the content of the labs is in Polish.
-Also all codes are written in Haskell in Jupyter Notebook.
+The repository with solutions from Functional programming (Programowanie funkcyjne) lab classes at AGH UST.
+Here I will share all of the codes written by me and codes written during laboratories.
+All codes are written in English but the content is in Polish.
+The leading programming language during this course was Haskell that was used along the Jupyter Notebook.
+The repository consists of solutions for assignments during the course.
 ## Table of contents
 Table of contents consists of specific sections in repository.
 Each section consists of jupyter notebook in which there are contents of the labs and solutions.
 1. [Lab 1](https://github.com/Szymon-Budziak/Functional_programming_exercises_solutions/tree/main/Lab_1)